10406502403/Organoid-imaging-analysis/README.md

 # Organoid-imaging-analysis
-This is the official implementation of Foundation model for organoid imaging digital markers
+This is the official implementation of Foundation model for organoid imaging digital markers, the code and data will come soon!!!